-With electric vehicle (EV) sales expected to reach 35% of automotive sales in North America by 2030, according to BloombergNEF, now is the time for businesses to start serving EV drivers — or risk customers taking their business elsewhere.
-Our years of experience working with leading retailers have shown us that EV charging can be a huge business opportunity for these organizations, both in terms of revenue generation and customer loyalty.
+In the UK, every 5th new car sold is an electric vehicle (EV).
+The UK government is aiming for half of all vehicles and 70% of all newly sold vehicles to be electric by 2030.
+That is why now is the time for businesses to start serving EV drivers — or risk customers taking their business elsewhere.
+Our years of experience working with leading retailers have shown us that EV charging can be a huge business opportunity for a wide range of organisations, both in terms of revenue generation and customer loyalty.
 Here are some tips for how companies can attract drivers and grow revenue with EV charging and loyalty programs.

 Align charging speed with your business model

 First, let’s review the different EV charging speeds and how they can serve customers at different types of businesses.
-Level 2 AC charging can add 25 to 40 miles of range per hour, making it a good choice for businesses where drivers stay parked for an hour or more.
-This can include some retail locations, restaurants, theatres or stadiums, and is especially good for workplaces, residences and hospitality locations where drivers stay parked for eight hours or more.
+AC fast charging can add 25 to 40 miles of range per hour, making it a good choice for businesses where drivers stay parked for an hour or more.
+This can include some retail locations, restaurants, theatres or stadiums, and is especially good for workplaces, residential and hospitality locations where drivers stay parked for eight hours or more.

-On the other side of the spectrum, DC fast chargers can add 150 miles of range an hour or even more, making them a good fit for locations where drivers will be parked for under an hour.
+On the other side of the spectrum, DC rapid chargers can add 150 miles of range an hour or even more, making them a good fit for locations where drivers will be parked for a shorter amount of time.
 This includes fuel retailers and convenience locations, as well as other retail locations such as fast food restaurants.
 Align charging speed with your business model to ensure a great experience for drivers and more revenue for your business.

 Make your retail EV charging location easy to find